It's the Rush Limbaugh program, and it is a Friday, which means live from the Southern Command in sunny South Florida.

 What they don't tell you is it was a bunch of Democrats that made the damn thing necessary.

-He writes, as a liberal Democrat, I listened carefully to the opposition voiced by many Democratic senators to the nomination of John Bolton as our chief representative of the UN.
+As I said, Alan Dershowitz writing today in the Washington Times, the Washington Times, for those of you in Rio Linda, he writes: As a liberal Democrat, I listened carefully to the opposition voiced by many Democratic senators to the nomination of John Bolton as our chief representative to the UN.

 Mr. Bolton has been representing us at a UN since August.